quchen/voron/buildlog.md

 Oh, plus five minutes to tension the gantry bolts, almost forgot!
 And lol quite a few of them were _loose_.

+# 2022-10-28

+## Clockwork

+Oh yeah more heat inserts.
+Start at 17:45.
+19:06, done with the clockwork.
+It’s called that for a reason it turns out.
+- Heat inserts hard to insert: not flush (recessed, hard to access), and stuff is in the way.
+Melted a bit of (invisible) plastic.
+- Big gear must not touch plastic.
+Moved it inwards as much as possible.
+Applied threadlocker to tiny grub screw and sealed it.
+- Pics to come.
+- Trusty Traxxas 50k (thanks cubing) used for lubrication
+- Alignment of parts mostly easy